TingtingWu17/tingtingwu17.github.io/_pages/Science Community.md

 ### <span style="color:teal; font-family:Comic Sans MS;font-size: 17px;">Imaging science student seminar initiator and chair</span>

 <img src="/_pages/files/IS_student_seminar_team.jpg" align="right" width="200px"/>
-WashU has PhDs from many departments and is working on imaging science-related research, e.g., MRI, CT, OCT, fluorescence imaging, machine learning on imaging ...
+WashU has PhDs from many departments and they are working on various imaging-related research, e.g., MRI, CT, OCT, fluorescence imaging, machine learning on imaging ...

 Together with Aahana Bajracharya, Maria Medrano, and Chunhui Yang, we initiated monthly imaging science student seminars starting in the fall of 2019.
 We invited Ph.D. students from different programs to share their awesome imaging research with our audiences.
 Till the end of April 2022, we already hold around 20 seminars.

-During the pandemic time, we decided to build our ['imaging science library](https://sites.wustl.edu/imagingscienceseminar/) where we shared our presenters' presentations after their seminars.
+During the pandemic time, we decided to build our ['imaging science library'](https://sites.wustl.edu/imagingscienceseminar/) where we shared our presenters' presentations after their seminars.
 We hope this library will help new students find the labs they are interested in, and help existing students know more about the imaging science happening at WashU.
 <br clear="left"/>

 ### <span style="color:teal; font-family:Comic Sans MS;font-size: 17px;">Imaging science pathway retreat committee</span>